FDA recalls heart meds that may be tainted by carcinogen

-SILVER SPRING, Md. --The U.S. Food and Drug Administration is alerting health care professionals and patients of a voluntary recall of several drug products containing the active ingredient valsartan, which is used to treat high blood pressure and heart failure.
+SILVER SPRING, Md. --The U.S. Food and Drug Administration is alerting healthcare professionals and patients of a voluntary recall of several drug products containing the active ingredient valsartan, which is used to treat high blood pressure and heart failure.

-This recall is due to an impurity, N-nitrosodimethylamine (NDMA), which was found in the recalled products.
-However, not all products containing valsartan are being recalled.
+This recall is due to an impurity, N-Nitrosodimethylamine (NDMA), which was found in the recalled products.
+However, not all products containing valsartan are being recalled; only the generic ones made by Solco, Teva, and Major.

 NDMA is classified as a probable human carcinogen - a substance that could cause cancer - based on results from laboratory tests.